Hemphill, Dillard lead 10 seed Buffalo over Rutgers 82-71.

+STORRS, Conn. — A year after advancing to the program’s first Sweet 16, Buffalo is still making memories.

-STORRS, Conn. — Summer Hemphill scored 23 points and Cierra Dillard added 20 as 10th seeded Buffalo upset seventh-seeded Rutgers 82-71 in the first round of the NCAA Tournament on Friday.
+Summer Hemphill scored 23 points and Cierra Dillard added 20 as the 10th seeded Bulls (24-9) upset seventh-seeded Rutgers 82-71 on Friday.

-Hanna Hall and Autumn Jones each added 12 points for the Bulls (24-9), who will be looking to advance to the Sweet 16 for a second straight season.
+Hanna Hall and Autumn Jones each added 12 points for the Mid-American Conference champions, who lost three starters and two key reserves from last year’s squad.

+“I just want to have fun and have another day, I think that’s what motivates me out of everything,” Dillard said.
+“Playing for another day with my sisters and playing for the memories.”

 Stasha Carey had 20 points and 11 rebounds for Rutgers (22-10), which has been without head coach C. Vivian Stringer since late February because of an undisclosed medical issue.